-Heartland Christian School has been established as an extension of the Christian home.
+Heartland Christian School is an extension of the Christian home.
 It is the parents’ God-given responsibility to care for the adornment and decorum of their children, teaching and enforcing godly dress.
-It is important that the school standards for clothing and general appearance reflect the mission of our school and are acceptable to most of the parents.
-The fashion world is developing new styles all the time, and the styles are not always right or wrong; however, in a day of constantly deteriorating cultural styles, we feel we must set a minimum standard which will bring honor and glory to Jesus Christ.
-If there is any question in your mind regarding what your child wants to wear, the best thing to do is not let them wear it, or get permission ahead of time.
-It is our prayer that you will have godly discernment as you and your child select clothes in line with the school’s guidelines.
+It is important that the school standards for clothing and general appearance reflect the mission of our school.
+It is our prayer that you will have Godly discernment as you and your child select clothes in line with the school’s guidelines.
 We do expect a willing spirit of cooperation from students and parents, and the Administration reserves the right to make the final decision in matters of judgment.

 Some of the dress code is a result of concern for our students’ safety at school and school activities.

 1. What is Acceptable

 Collared shirts for boys, blouses for girls, t-shirts (which are not styled to be worn as undershirts), sweaters, sweatshirts, and turtlenecks are acceptable.
 All styles of shirts are to be neat, modest in appearance, and in good repair.
 Tops should be of a fit and fabric that do not reveal undergarments.
 Tight fitting tops are not permitted.
 If any part of the midriff shows when the arms are raised fully above the head, or the student is leaning over, then the top is too short.
 If any cleavage shows, the top is too low.
 If a teacher or administrator determines a shirt needs to tucked in, the student is expected to respectfully comply.